-Whether you are looking for a lightning-fast crochet project, or maybe you just love the look of big squishy wool, super bulky yarn is really fun to work with and can have stunning results!
-In the last few years, super-bulky yarns have become incredibly popular, both in the crafting world, but also on the runway.
+Whether you’re looking for a lightning-fast crochet project, or just love the look of big squishy wool, super bulky yarn is really fun to work with and can have stunning results!
+In the last few years, super-bulky yarns have become incredibly popular, both in the crafting world and on the runway.
+Let’s go over how to crochet bulky yarn.

-In order to give a fabric more drape and stretch, we often switch to a larger hook.
+To give a fabric more drape and stretch, we often switch to a larger hook.
 But this will also result in larger holes between stitches and a fabric that doesn’t spring back into shape.
 So, what size crochet hook should you use for bulky yarn?
 To minimize the holes between stitches (to create a warmer fabric) we often go down a hook size.
-This will create a denser fabric however, which often feels too stiff to wear.
+However, this will create a denser fabric that feels too stiff to wear.

 Finding the Perfect Stitch Pattern for Bulky Yarn

 Luckily in the world of crochet, there are countless ways to make a stitch, so there are many exceptions to this problem!
-For the last few years I have been experimenting with countless stitch patterns to find the ones that work the best with these thick yarns.
-The trick, is to use a stitch pattern that has lots of coverage (minimal holes between stitches), but still has stretch and isn’t too thick.
+For the last few years, I’ve been experimenting with countless stitch patterns to find the ones that work the best with these thick yarns.
+The trick is to use a stitch pattern that has lots of coverage (minimal holes between stitches), but still has stretch and isn’t too thick.
 Below I’ve listed some of my favorite stitch patterns for super bulky wearables:

 1. Trinity Stitch